 Many public places provide free public wireless access.
 Most will display a sign advertising they offer this service.
 Many businesses do this to attract business.
-If you are using free access it is considered good etiquette to either purchase something at the business or thank the business for the service.
+If you are using free access

 Some Public locations require that you accept an acceptable use policy (AUP) which states you will not try to do anything illegal or harmful before they will allow you to access their network.